PsychoShock/fivem-docs/content/docs/developers/server-security.md

 ## Cheaters
 Even thought we are trying to keep our community safe, some users might have not been detected yet.
 This is some tools to prevents some popular actions:

+Please note that this doesn't mean it will block the features presented, but can prevent some cases.

 ### Teleporation/NoClip
 This is a popular function allowing the cheater to move around the map easily which allow to do some actions in the server easier.